michaelparenteau/nvim/README.md

 # My Neovim config

 I am adding this up here so I don't have to start over again.
-I mean.. if I start over again it will be becaus I want to.
+I mean.. if I start over again it should be because I want to.

-If you are into hacking around with code editors, and wanna check out what my [Neovim](https://neovim.io/) config looks like, then here you go.
+If you're into hacking around on code editors, and wanna check out what my [Neovim](https://neovim.io/) config looks like, then here you go.

 ---

-Starter page when runing basic `nvim` command in shell:
+Starter page when runing basic `nvim` command with no arguments in a shell:

 <img width="1355" alt="image" src="https://github.com/michaelparenteau/nvim/assets/146460/b77299ad-2fb7-4514-bbaa-80e36e02ce56">

-I have `m` aliased in my `.zshrc` -- `alias m="nvim -c ':Telescope find_files'"` -- so when I open a directory from your shell via `m .`, it launches Neovim in with [Telescope](https://github.com/folke/telescope.nvim) ready to find a file in the project.
-This is some leftover muscle memory from my Textmate days.
-The editor has changed over teh years, but my three key alias has not :)
+I have `m` aliased in my `.zshrc` to `alias m="nvim -c ':Telescope find_files'"` -- so when I open a directory from your shell via `m .`, it launches Neovim with [Telescope](https://github.com/folke/telescope.nvim) in focus, ready to find a file in the project.
+I wanted to leverage some long-standing muscle memory from my Textmate days.
+My code editor has changed over teh years, but my three key alias has not :)

 Here is what it looks like to open a project:

 <img width="1355" alt="image" src="https://github.com/michaelparenteau/nvim/assets/146460/cd13ec73-9369-4f28-9f02-6030817300cd">

+> The bus came by and I got on.
+That's when it all began. - [⚡️💀🌹](https://www.youtube.com/watch?v=ALNh0Hk09l4)

-Some notable plugins:
+Some notable plugins in this config:

 * [Whichkey](https://github.com/liuchengxu/vim-which-key) - interactive
   legend for command keybindings.